drobakowski/awesome-erlang/README.md

 ## Networking
 *Libraries and tools for using network related stuff.*

+* [gen_tcp_server](https://github.com/rpt/gen_tcp_server) - A library that takes the concept of gen_server and introduces the same mechanics for operating a TCP server.

 ## Algorithms and Datastructures
 *Libraries and implementations of algorithms and datastructures.*